dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 2. A place for ephemeral notes throughout the day
 3. A record of more evergreen notes that were touched that day

-The template I'm currently using (and am sharing in this post) was build over a period of several months.
+The template I'm currently using (and am sharing in this post) was built over a period of several months.
 I'd make a small change, use it for days to weeks+ to see if it stuck, and then make another change.
 I've most recently added the "Notes created today" and "Notes modified today" sections, and I finally think I'm done making changes.
 My daily note template is complete.

 I wanted to share, because I thought others might be interested.
 Please steal/remix/reuse anything you like.